 We have these guiding principles as our mission:

-- To follow the mandate of Jesus to preach, teach, train and baptize Matthew
+- To follow the mandate of Jesus to preach, teach, and baptize

-- To win the lost to Jesus thought evangelism
+- To win the lost to Jesus through evangelism

 - To be guardians and transmitters of the truth in a world where everything appears to be relative

 - To build up the saints in love so that they are equipped for ministry

 - To be involved in healing a hurting community